jdcloudcom/en/mktcontent/产品/product/advantage/Product_Advantage_37.md

 	},
 	{
 		"proGood":"Convenient and Easy to Use",
-		"proName":"With the complete API and fully-featureal console, the users can quickly and efficiently complete the data access.", "proDiff":""
+		"proName":"With the complete API and fully-featured console, the users can quickly and efficiently complete the data access.", "proDiff":""
 	},
 	{